scikit-learn-contrib/MAPIE/doc/quick_start.rst

 ######################

-This package allows you to easily estimate prediction intervals using your favourite sklearn-compatible regressor on single-output data.
+This package allows you to easily estimate prediction intervals using your favourite sklearn-compatible regressor (on single-output data) or classifier.

 Estimate your prediction intervals
 ==================================